 Finally, we can obtain $M$ high-quality attention maps that effectively retain the benefits of using a larger number of attention heads while discarding irrelevant information.
 Such a process is another key for Transformer to benefit from more heads and is unique to our work.

-\paragraph{Cross-Subspace Interaction Relationship} The cross-subspace interaction (CSI) relationship describes the collaboration among different heads.
-As illustrated in Figure \ref{fig:architecture}, it exists in the attention maps generated by different queries, e.g., attention maps from blocks of different color.
-Such a relationship provides a suitable solution to fully leverage the information learnt by different heads.

-\paragraph{Cross-Subspace Interaction Modeling} To efficiently model the cross-subspace interaction, we adopt two-layer convolutions accompanied by the ReLU activation to consist this sub-module.
+\paragraph{Cross-Subspace Interaction Modeling.} To efficiently model the cross-subspace interaction, we adopt two-layer convolutions accompanied by the ReLU activation to consist this sub-module.

 Let us denote $\bf g(\cdot)$ as a single layer convolution.
-As illustrated in Figure \ref{fig:dei}, given the output of ISI, namely $\dot{\mathbf{S}}$, as input, CSI sub-module is computed as: where ${{\ddot{\bf{S}}}} \in \mathbb{R}^{M \times T \times T}$ is the output of the CSI sub-module.
-We use $M^{H_{csi}}$ to represent the intermedsiate head size in CSI sub-module.
+As illustrated in Figure \ref{fig:dei}, given the output of ISI, namely $\dot{\mathbf{S}}$, as input, CSI sub-module computed as: where ${{\ddot{\bf{S}}}} \in \mathbb{R}^{M \times T \times T}$ is the output of the CSI sub-module.
+We use $M^{H_{csi}}$ to represent the intermediate number of heads in CSI sub-module.
 Finally, we can obtain $M$ final attention maps that fully leverage the benefits of each head.